io-gui/io/docs/deep-dive.md

 [comment]: <Runtime type checking available in debug mode.>
 [comment]: <Can recieve data `Binding` objects.>

-All properties are reactive by default, meaning that changing a property value will emit change event and invoke change handler functions if they exist.
+All properties are reactive by default, meaning that changing a property value will emit a change event and invoke change handler functions if they exist.
 Lastly, `changed()` function will be called when any one or more reactive properties change.

 Here is an example of a node fully rigged to handle changes of its `selected` property.